 By adding a tiny amount (¼ tsp) of canola oil to the pot, the chances of maple syrup boiling over are greatly reduced because the oil helps burst the larger bubbles.
 This trick with oil works with boiling pasta water, though some purists will argue that the little bit of oil may interfere with the sauce sticking to the pasta.
 I'll leave that discussion for another time.

-Troubleshooting and frequently asked questions
+Troubleshooting and FAQs

-So how do you know how much to cool the mixture?
+So, how do you know how much to cool the mixture?
 A thermometer is your best bet, but it's important to use the right thermometer for this job.
 Your thermometer has to be instant-read, which means your thermometer is fast to record a change in temperature.
 Some cheaper thermometers are not instant read.
 They can take several minutes to register an increase or a drop in temperature.
-This kind of thermometer will not work here and you will inevitably cool the mixture too long.
+This kind of thermometer will not work here, and you will inevitably cool the mixture too long.
 It will be too hard to beat.

 I use a Thermoworks Thermapen, which can register temperatures and temperature changes within 3 seconds.
 This means you can catch the maple butter at exactly the right temperature!
-The Thermoworks ChefAlarm thermometer would be better suited for this recipe because of it's a hands-free probe that comes with a pot clip.
+The Thermoworks ChefAlarm thermometer would be better suited for this recipe because it's a hands-free probe that comes with a pot clip.

 Storage and shelf life

 Maple butter, also known as maple cream, is a creamy spread made from 100% pure maple syrup.
-This spread is dairy free and vegan.
+This spread is dairy-free and vegan.
 Maple butter can be stored at room temperature in a sterilized mason jar for up to a month, but it's best to refrigerate maple butter to help improve shelf life.

 📖 Recipe

-Maple butter
+Maple Butter

 Ingredients

-- ¼ teaspoon (¼ teaspoon) canola oil
+- 1.25 mL canola oil

 Instructions